Lumicrownai/Etura-agent/README.md

 ![mteb_ndcg_plot](mteb_ndcg_plot.png)

-* **Check out etura Retriever experiments using the Anthropic Contextual Retrieval dataset at [here](https://github.com/Lumicrownai/Etura-agent/tree/master/experiments/data/contextual-embeddings)**.
+* **Check out etura agent experiments using the Anthropic Contextual Retrieval dataset at [here](https://github.com/Lumicrownai/Etura-agent/tree/master/experiments/data/contextual-embeddings)**.
 ## 🚀 Features

-The initial release of etura Retriever provides the following features.
+The initial release of etura agent provides the following features.

-- Supporting heterogeneous retrievers such as **keyword search**, **vector search**, and **ML model reranking**
+- Supporting heterogeneous agents such as **keyword search**, **vector search**, and **ML model reranking**
-- Leveraging **xgboost** ML technique to effectively combine heterogeneous retrievers
+- Leveraging **xgboost** ML technique to effectively combine heterogeneous agents
 - **State-of-the-art accuracy** on [MTEB](https://github.com/embeddings-benchmark/mteb) Retrieval benchmarking
-- Demonstrating how to use etura retriever to power an **end-to-end applications** such as chatbot and semantic search
+- Demonstrating how to use etura agent to power an **end-to-end applications** such as chatbot and semantic search

 ## 📦 Installation

 We recommend installing Python via [Anaconda](https://www.anaconda.com/download), as we have received feedback about issues with Numpy installation when using the installer from https://www.python.org/downloads/.
 We are working on providing a solution to this problem.
-To install etura Retriever, you can run:
+To install etura agent, you can run:

 ### Pip